 ZOL Genk Campus Sint-Jan: Master plan for electrical distribution and emergency power

 In addition, we investigated the possibilities of offering R3 grid flexibility services with this proposed infrastructure, and the associated revenue models.
 The proposed concept foresees a direct connection to Fluvius' grid through which the hospital will enjoy reduced distribution network tariffs.
 These reduced distribution network tariffs are a very important lever for the climate transition towards a fossil-free and carbon-neutral hospital.

-Because of the combination of reduced distribution grid costs and the flexibility revenues, the TCO of the proposed investment is positive.
+Because of the combination of reduced distribution grid costs and the flexibility income, the TCO of the proposed investment is positive.
 This necessary replacement investment will not only pay for itself over its lifetime, but will also allow the hospital to eventually become fossil-free in a cost-effective manner.
-Moreover, this will be done with greatly increased reliability of the electrical infrastructure and, once completed, ZOL will have emergency power for the entire campus.
+Moreover, this will be done with greatly increased reliability of the electrical infrastructure and, upon completion, ZOL will have emergency power for the entire campus.

+ZOL Genk Campus Sint-Jan: Master plan for electrical distribution and emergency power